-- Fly in a ski plane to Denali's Base Camp on the massive Kahiltna Glacier, in the heart of North America's highest peaks.
+- Fly in a ski plane to Denali's Base Camp on the massive Kahiltna Glacier, surrounded by North America's highest peaks.

 - Become well versed in the skills of expedition climbing in the best classroom possible: the mountains of the Alaska Range.